ArthurConmy/arthurconmy.github.io/docs/notes.md

 # Analysis <a href="../assets/Anal.pdf" target="_blank">[link]</a>, last updated 16th June 2021.

-Some parts of the IB Analysis courses (Analysis and Topology, and COmplex Analysis) covered in greater detail or more completely descirbed (e.g differentiation).
+Some parts of the IB Analysis courses (Analysis and Topology, and Complex Analysis) covered in greater detail or more completely descirbed (e.g differentiation).

 ## Part II